pankaj892/Menti-Buddy/README.md

-## This project was part of Future Ready Talent Program
+### Edit: This project was part of Future Ready Talent Program but now will be built independently to add more features.
+### Currently looking for collaborators for this project